Personal and Public Health

 Protecting the Community

-To lessen the chance of an outbreak within the Mason community, you should:
+To lessen the chance of an outbreak within the Mason community, you must:

 - Take Return to Campus training.
 We want all faculty, staff, and student workers returning to campus to have the information necessary to mitigate the spread of COVID-19 within our community.
 This training discusses: